 What does this symbol mean?

-When you see this symbol on someone’s office door or in their office, on their books, etc, it means the person is empathetic and informed about Gay Lesbian Bisexual Transgender Queer issues and is willing to provide support, information, and confidentiality.
+When you see this symbol on someone’s office door or in their office, on their books, etc, it means the person is empathetic and informed about Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, and Asexual issues and is willing to provide support, information, and privacy.

 A-B Tech is a participant in the Safe Zone program and seeks to create a climate of safety for all members of the college community.